Azure/iotedge-lorawan-starterkit/docs/user-guide/deployment-scenarios.md

 # Deployment Scenarios

-The StarterKit support a wide variety of deployments, and this article will highlight some of them.
+The Starter Kit support a wide variety of deployments, and this article will highlight some of them.

 - [Keep data on-premise](#keep-data-on-premise)